 Even though marijuana has become legal in many states, under federal law, any possession is illegal.
 Texas hasn’t eased up on their marijuana laws either and it looks like they won’t anytime soon.
 Being convicted of a drug-related charge in the State of Texas has far-reaching repercussions, staining one’s reputation and drastically reducing the pool of work and life opportunities one has access to.
 On top of potential prison time, those charged and convicted of possession of marijuana or other drug-related charges can find themselves levied with hefty fines.
 This is especially true for individuals charged with violating a drug-free zone during their arrest.

-The Gonzalez Law Group, PLLC works with diligence on their cases and keeps a line of open communication with their clients.
+Our Houston attorneys work with diligence on their cases and keep a line of open communication with their clients.
 Call (832) 530-4070 to schedule a free consultation with no strings attached.

 Felony Possession of Marijuana Overview